Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 - [**Scenarios**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/scenario/): are your business problem with some parameters.
 They usually consist of one or multiple pipelines.

-Let's create a Machine Learning example to make it more transparent.
-In a Machine Learning problem, it is usual to have numerous training and testing pipelines for different algorithms.
+Let's create a Machine Learning (ML) example to  answer any confusions that you may have.
+In a ML problem, it is common to have numerous training and testing pipelines for different algorithms.
 For simplification, this step will only configure one baseline pipeline.
 Therefore, the goal is to create a Directed Acyclic Graph (DAG) that represents this pipeline.
-This single pipeline takes the initial dataset, cleans it, and gives predictions for the *day*.
+This single pipeline retrieves the initial dataset, cleans it, and gives predictions for the *day*.

 <p align="center">
             <img src="/steps/images/baseline_pipeline.svg" width=500>
 </p>

 This graph is created by configuring Data Nodes (variables) and tasks (functions).
-This configuration doesn't execute anything; it is just a setup to make the DAG.
+This configuration doesn't execute anything; it is just a setup for the DAG.

 # Data Nodes configuration